-Cutting out part of an image can be useful in many situations.
+Knowing how to cut out an image in GIMP can be useful in many situations.
 You may want to edit part of the image selectively or remove the background.

 We’ll show you how to cut out an image and remove the background with GIMP in just seven steps!

-Open your image by dragging it from your desktop into the programme.
+Open your image by dragging it from your desktop into the program.

 You will need to make a path around your subject.